 Sustaining higher intensity efforts is a first-class way to trash yourself (in a good way).

 5-Mile Ride Instructions…

 The instructions for the 5-mile ride are simple: ride 5 miles as quickly as possible.

 Make sure you remember to record your time.
-Each time you set a personal best, it will serve as the benchmark for the next attempt.
-It’s a great way to measure improvements in fitness.
+Each personal best time serves as the target for the next attempt.

 Finding the data…